gto76/history-of-popular-music/TEXT.md

 * RNB/ROCKABILY: Not counterpart but rockabily played by bl. musicians, or maybe: The same music as rockabilly, but played by bl. musicians.

-* Describe how this are high ganras, that incorporate many small ones (ska, dub, ...)
+* Describe how this are high ganras, that incorporate many small ones (ska, dub/ Metal > rock,...)

 * Beck/Tom: Tipping point of where a ganra can be streached (so that definition still has some cind of coherency), and before the bubble bursts (the wave breaks), and we're left with broken fragments, up for grabs for everyone...